CJCameron13/bmi-calculator/README.md

 Sep 6 - Good progress today.
 Completed the base desktop layout for all sections.
 I may need to make some adjustments to ensure that the page is dynamic and will work on different desktop viewport sizes, before moving to a tablet or mobile version.
 Completed the metic and imperial states for the calculator, along with the Javascript to toggle between the two.
 Proud of how easily I was able to get that done.
 Next session we will begin tackling the actual calculator.

+Sep 7 - Completed the blue container results layout.
+It appears once the user selects either metric or imperial, I thought it easier to simply ride it along the existing event listeners.
+I gathered the formula for calculating BMI.
+At least for imperial measurements.
+It will be challenge to work all of that out in JS.

 ### Built with

 - Semantic HTML5 markup